swiftlang/swift-org-website/_posts/2023-05-19-using-upcoming-feature-flags.md

 ## Benefits Of Enabling Upcoming Features

-There are a number of benefits to enabling upcoming features in your code:
+There are two significant benefits to enabling upcoming features in your code.

-1. You can find out immediately if your code is affected by the changes.
-If it is, you can update your code now or turn the feature off and schedule the time to make the necessary adjustments without needing to wait for Swift 6 to be released.
+First, you’ll find out immediately if your code will require changes.
+This lets you discover the scope of any work needed and gives you the flexibility to update your code now or when it best fits your schedule.

-2. If your code compiles cleanly with the upcoming features enabled, then you know these features will not be an issue for you when you migrate to Swift 6.

-3. Once enabled, you can be sure that new code you write will already incorporate these upcoming features and not need to be updated later.
-This also allows you and your team to begin building ‘muscle memory’ now, writing code that takes the changes into account.
+Second, you can start using the upcoming features right away.
+All new code you write incorporates these changes, easing your eventual move to the next major language version.
+You’ll also begin building ‘muscle memory’ and experience with the upcoming syntax and behavior.

 ## How To Enable Upcoming Features
 You enable an upcoming feature by setting the compiler flag for a given target.